New South Wales Consolidated Acts

 CHILDREN AND YOUNG PERSONS (CARE AND PROTECTION) ACT 1998 - SECT 34

-Taking of action by Director-General
+Taking of action by Secretary

-34 Taking of action by Director-General
+34 Taking of action by Secretary

 (a) providing, or arranging for the provision of, support services for the child or young person and his or her family,

-(b) development, in consultation with the parents (jointly or separately), of a care plan to meet the needs of the child or young person and his or her family that:
+(b) development, in consultation with the parents (jointly or separately), of a care plan to meet the needs of the child or young person and his or her family that--

 (i) does not involve taking the matter before the Children’s Court, or